 Colbert Ridge Trail is a 7.2 mile out and back trail located near Burnsville, North Carolina that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking, walking, trail running, and camping and is accessible from April until November.
+The trail is primarily used for hiking, walking, trail running, and camping and is best used from April until November.

 Did this as an out and back to Winter Star in late October.
 Enjoyable trail, well maintained, with a very nice set of overlooks about 2 miles in before the trail gets tougher.
 The piled loose leaves did make it a little slick, and the last 1/2 mile of CRT is a little dicey, but not bad if you take your time.

 Much colder than I expected today, with light snow at the top and major winds the whole way.

 I gave this 4 stars because there isn't much to look at on the way up.
 Used it to get to the Black Mountain Crest and this joker was tough with a loaded pack.
 Constant drive upwards.
 I was so glad when we got to Deep Gap.
 If I do it again, I will plan for a shorter trip or learn the ways of an ultralighter.

 5 stars for physical challenge.
 I took this trail down from Deep Gap as part of an overnight loop using Buncome, Big Tom, BMCT, and Colbert Ridge.
 At this time, the trail was well maintained, trees cleared, and very well blazed, perhaps even over blazed.
 Rain and mist made the rocks a little treacherous but I got down with just a bruise or two....
 Saw a sign that this trail maintained by NC HighPeak.
 (August 1, 2014) Trail sign at Deep Gap says "Most Difficult" Trail sign at other end on SR1158 says "More Difficult" That might be accurate for the first couple miles starting from SR 1158 but this trail is a bruiser from either direction if taken end to end.